-Homework isn’t just for students — completing homework between sessions allows counselling clients to increase retention of new skills, stay on track with their mental health journey, and reach their goals faster.
+Homework isn’t just for students — completing homework between sessions allows counseling clients to increase retention of new skills, stay on track with their mental health journey, and reach their goals faster.
 Homework is no longer a ‘nice to have’ — it’s essential for client progress.
-Learn more about homework exercises for counselling clients.
+Learn more about homework exercises for counseling clients.

-Journalling is one of the most common homework exercises for counselling clients.
-Journaling has multiple positive effects on clients: less anxiety, reduced stress, and a more positive and pleasant outlook on life.
+Journaling is one of the most common homework exercises to accompany counseling.
+Journaling has multiple positive effects on clients including less anxiety, reduced stress, and a more positive and pleasant outlook on life.
 It’s also highly accessible and inexpensive.

-Clients often discount journalling because they don’t know what to write about — that’s where prompts come in.
-There are plenty of journal prompts to generate ideas and get the wheels turning.
-As clients gain more experience with journalling, many begin reaching for their journal on their own for a positive tool to organize their thoughts or process emotions.
+Clients often discount journaling because they don’t know what to write about — that’s where prompts come in.
+There are plenty of journaling prompts to generate ideas and get the wheels turning.
+As clients gain more experience with journaling, many begin reaching for their journal on their own for a positive tool to organize their thoughts or process emotions.
 They may even surprise themselves with just how much or how often they write.

 2. Breathing exercises

 Breathing exercises are an effective way to reduce anxiety, stress, and calm the body.
 Clients can begin by incorporating breathing exercises into their daily routines.
 Encourage clients to schedule breathing for a few minutes each day.
 The goal is to get them used to this exercise and to encourage them to get in the habit of using it in moments of stress and anxiety.